okta/okta-sdk-dotnet/docs/ResourceSetApi.md

 Add more Members to a binding

-Adds more members to a resource set binding
+Adds more members to a Resource Set binding

 ### Example
 ```csharp